mitrofun/topverbs/README.md

 License
 =====
-django-bulk-update is released under the MIT License.
+topverbs is released under the MIT License.
 See the LICENSE file for more details.